imgag/ngs-bits/doc/GSvar/report_generation.md

 * candidate variant
 * incidental finding

-Additionally, these informations are stored:
+Additionally, this information is stored:

-* if the variant is causal
+* if the variant is causal for the phenotype
 * inheritance information (inheritance mode, de-novo, ...)
 * reason why the variant is not shown in the report (artefact, ...)
 * comments of the first/second person that analyzes the sample